Woke AF is a zero-calorie, zero-sugar, energy-boosting pre-workout formula that powers you through the most demanding training sessions.

 AstraGin

-Made from a combination of astragalus and ginseng, AstraGin is known as an all-natural, plant-derived compound.
-It has been said to play a role in nutrient absorption, helping you get the most out of your nutrition and workout.
+Formulated from astragalus and ginseng, AstraGin is an all-natural, plant-derived compound.
+It enhances nutrient absorption, maximizing the benefits from your nutrition and training regimen.

 Recommended Dose: 50mg before a workout